Woody Dumart: Professional career

 Then World War II intervened – leading to the line being renamed, briefly and abortively, the "Kitchener Kids" due to anti-German sentiment – and Dumart enlisted with teammates Schmidt, Bauer and Frank Brimsek.
-Joining the Royal Canadian Air Force halfway through the 1941–42 season, Dumart joined the Ottawa RCAF Flyers hockey team which challenged for the Allan Cup, Canada's senior league championship, and scored over a goal a game in leading the team to the title.
+In their final game with the Bruins before deployment, the Kraut Line recorded eight points in a dominating victory over the Montreal Canadiens.
+Following the contest, players from both teams fêted the trio, hoisting them up on their shoulders and parading them around the ice.
+Schmidt, Dumart and Bauer were the first NHL players to join the Royal Canadian Air Force, joining halfway through the 1941–42 season while training in Ottawa, they joined the Ottawa RCAF Flyers of the Quebec Senior Hockey League (QSHL).
+The trio helped the Flyers win the Allan Cup as Canadian senior champions.
+Dumart scored over a goal a game in leading the team to the title.
 He played briefly in the fall of 1942 for the Flyers before being shipped overseas, where he served until the end of the war.

-Dumart returned in 1945 and played nine more seasons for Boston, and was named a Second Team All-Star for the third time in 1947.
+Dumart and Schmidt would serve as a member of a Bomber squadron and Bauer would serve as a radio technician.

+Dumart returned in 1945 reuniting with the Kraut line and played nine more seasons for Boston.
+Dumart scored 22 goals as the Bruins fell in the Stanley Cup finals.
+Dumart scorded 24 goals and 28 assists for 52 points in 1947, a personal best, and was named a Second Team All-Star for the third time.
+This would also lead to Dumart being selected to the play in the 1st annual all star game in 1947.
+He would also be selected again the following year in 1948 after scoring 21 goals and 16 assists.
+Dumart would continue to put up solid numbers for the bruins for the next 4 seasons.
+Scoring 39 points during the 1949-50 season, then in 1950-51, Dumart scored 20 goals and 41 points for the season.
+He was a constant fan favorite throughout his time with Boston.

-On March 26, 1949 Dumart scored a game-winning overtime goal in the Stanley Cup playoffs versus Toronto.
+On March 26, 1949, Dumart scored a game-winning overtime goal in the Stanley Cup playoffs versus Toronto.

 His scoring skills diminishing in his final years, he ended his NHL career with Boston after the 1954 playoffs.
 He played one last stint the following season with the Providence Reds of the American Hockey League, suiting up for fifteen games before hanging up his skates at last.

+Former Bruins team president Harry Sinden would later state “Woody was one of the truly great Bruins and one of the best players in the NHL in his time,".
+"He was a true gentleman and represented the organization well both on and off the ice over many years."